 Paegant of the Masters

 Anyone who is an Arrested Development fan will recognize this one of a kind experience in Laguna Beach.
 The Pageant of the Masters is only held during the summer months across from the Sawdust Festival.

 This outdoor amphitheater showcases real-life moving art where locals paint themselves and act out actual famous art pieces from classical and contemporary art.
 Be sure to buy tickets online in advance because these suckers are hard to get last minute!

 Go to the Beach

 This is a no-brainer!
 One of the best things to do in Laguna Beach is check out the beaches.
 There’s a lot more to this coastal city than Main Beach.

-There are tons of beaches to check out.
+There are tons of beaches to check out, as a matter of fact, many of the best Orange County beaches can be found here.
 If you’re not a local, chances are you might not even know where to look to find some of Laguna Beach’s best spots.